nixprime/nijikawa/README.md

   fields rather than setters and getters, since I'm not sure if the latter is idiomatic in Scala.
 - Finding a language with longer compile times than C++ is remarkable.
+- Localized implicit conversion (e.g. from a tuple to Ordered[tuple] for the priority queue in `Core`) is wonderful.
 - Pattern matching is wonderful.
 - In a language with mutability, `map` doesn't really seem better than foreach loops, and `filter` isn't much better than early `break`.